Radar Sensor Frequently Asked Questions

 Radar is an object detection system using radio waves.
 The benefits of radar include:

 - Reliable outdoor use.
-Radar sensors are unaffected by wind, falling rain and snow, fog, and sunlight.
+Radar sensors are resistant to wind, falling rain and snow, fog, and sunlight.
 They are less affected by temperature fluctuations and operate in a wider range of temperatures than competing technologies.

 - Long sensing range for flexible mounting.

 - More durable and less downtime than other technologies.

 Banner's radar sensors utilize Frequency Modulated Continuous Waves (FMCW).
 FMCW radiates continuous transmission power and changes its operating frequency during the measurement.
 FMCW measures the frequency shift between emitted and received signals.
 FWMC radar can detect both moving and stationary targets (doppler cannot see stationary targets).

 Banner offers two different radar frequencies: 24 GHz and 122 GHz.
 The 24 GHz has a longer range and is most immune to ambient weather, but has a much coarser accuracy.
 The 122 GHz has higher precision, can see a wider range of targets, and is resistant to ambient weather.

 Q. Where should I use a radar sensor?

 Radar sensors are an ideal solution for applications where you need to detect a vehicle or avoid a collision when moving equipment.
 For example, radar can be used for:

 - Vehicle detection--including cars, trucks, and trains--in traffic & parking applications, toll booths, loading docks, drive-thrus, shipping canals, and railroads